American School of Barcelona: Overview

-It was the first and largest trilingual school in the Barcelona area.
-The American School of Barcelona is a private, non-profit, coeducational day school serving students from 3-69 years old in the greater Barcelona metropolitan area.
-ASB offers a university preparatory curriculum which provides its graduates access to American, Spanish and international universities.
+The American School of Barcelona (ASB) is a private, non-profit, coeducational day school for students aged 3 to 18, located in the greater Barcelona metropolitan area.
+It was the first and remains the largest trilingual school in the region.
+ASB offers a university preparatory curriculum that enables graduates to access American, Spanish, and international universities.

-ASB is accredited by the Middle States Association of Colleges and Schools and the International Baccalaureate Organization (IBO); is recognized in Spain as a Centro Extranjero (foreign school) by the Generalitat de Catalunya and the Spanish Ministry of Education; receives a grant from the US Department of State's Office of Overseas Schools; belongs to the Mediterranean Association of International Schools (MAIS) and European Council of International Schools (ECIS) regional associations; participates in the Atlantic Mediterranean Activities Conference (AMAC), a regional sports league made up of schools from around the region; and has close ties with other international schools in Spain.
+ASB is accredited by the Middle States Association of Colleges and Schools and the International Baccalaureate Organization (IBO).
+It is officially recognized in Spain as a Centro Extranjero (foreign school) by both the Generalitat de Catalunya and the Spanish Ministry of Education.
+The school receives support from the U.S. Department of State’s Office of Overseas Schools and is a member of the Mediterranean Association of International Schools (MAIS) and the European Council of International Schools (ECIS).
+It also participates in the Atlantic Mediterranean Activities Conference (AMAC), a regional sports league, and maintains strong ties with other international schools in Spain.

-All graduates earn an American diploma, while some choose to also pursue the Co-validation Program, which prepares them for Spanish university entrance exams.
-Most choose the IB Diploma Program, which grants them access to Spanish universities as well as to universities around the world.
-The school has scored above the IBDP world average every year since it started granting the diploma in 2009.
-ASB also recently passed, with very positive reviews, the IBO’s five year accreditation process.
+All students graduate with an American high school diploma.
+Many also pursue the Co-validation Program, which prepares them for the Spanish university entrance exams.
+A majority of students opt for the International Baccalaureate (IB) Diploma Programme, which grants access to universities in Spain and internationally.
+Since beginning to offer the IB Diploma in 2009, ASB has consistently scored above the global average and recently passed the IBO’s five-year accreditation review with strong evaluations.